On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Experimental Evaluation

 \textbf{Experimental evaluation.} All five protocols are evaluated with the three settings of Section~\ref{sub:atk_models_rspfd}, namely No Knowledge (NK), Partial-Knowledge (PK) and Hybrid Model (HM).
 For the NK model, we vary the number of synthetic profiles $s$ the attacker generates in the interval $s=[1n, 3n, 5n]$.
 For the PK model, we vary the number of compromised profiles $n_{pk}$ the attacker has access to in the interval $n_{pk}=[0.1n, 0.3n, 0.5n]$.
-Finally, for the HM setting, we combined both interval, \ie, $(s,n_{pk})=[(1n, 0.1n),(3n, 0.3n),(5n, 0.5n)]$.
+Finally, for the HM setting, we combined both intervals, \ie, $(s,n_{pk})=[(1n, 0.1n),(3n, 0.3n),(5n, 0.5n)]$.

 \textbf{Results.} Fig.~\ref{fig:attack_rspfd} illustrates the attacker's AIF-ACC metric on the ACSEmployement dataset with the three attack models (\ie, NK, PK and HM) and all five protocols (\ie, RS+FD[GRR], RS+FD[SUE-z], RS+FD[OUE-z], RS+FD[SUE-r] and RS+FD[OUE-r]), varying $\epsilon$, the number of synthetic profiles $s$ and the number of compromised profiles $n_{pk}$.
-Additional results are presented in Appendix~\ref{app:add_RSpFD}.
+Additional results (Adult and Nursery datasets~\cite{uci}) are presented in Appendix~\ref{appD:add_RSpFD}.

 \textbf{Analysis.} From Fig.~\ref{fig:attack_rspfd}, one can notice that the proposed attack models, namely, NK, PK and HM present significant 2-20 fold increments in the attacker's AIF-ACC over the Baseline model.
 Surprisingly, even under an NK model in which the attacker has access only to the estimated frequencies satisfying $\epsilon$-LDP, generating $s=[1n,3n,5n]$ synthetic profiles to train a classifier provides higher attacker's AIF-ACC than having compromised $n_{pk}=0.5n$ profiles in the PK model.
 On the other hand, increasing the number of synthetic profiles $s$ that the attacker generates in the NK model has less impact than increasing the number of compromised profiles $n_{pk}$ that the attacker has access to in the PK model.
 Due to this, results for both NK and HM models are quite similar.